 I learned that night that not may conversations of that type happen, and it was clear that we had all been re-energized by it.
 I was eager to see what was similar in other parts of the state, and to find the ways in which the Biennial could be a source for connectivity.
 This was stop one, and my head was already spinning.

-Special thanks to everyone that offered their time that evening: William Serradet, Rachel Livedalen, Tiffany Wolf Smith, Dee Lara, Joshua Goode, Raul Rodriguez, Tim Harding, Greg Bahr, Devon Nowlin, Erin Stafford, Fabiola Valenzuela, Jesse Hernandez, Jessica Fripp, Christopher Blay, Bill and Pam Campbell
+Special thanks to everyone that offered their time that evening: William Serradet, Rachel Livedalen, Tiffany Wolf Smith, Dee Lara, Joshua Goode, Raul Rodriguez, Tim Harding, Greg Bahr, Devon Nowlin, Erin Stafford, Fabiola Valenzuela, Jesse Hernandez, Jessica Fripp, Christopher Blay, Bill and Pam Campbell.

 As I was in Fort Worth I started to realize the potential for connectivity that our Biennial has.
-This year we received 1,217 submissions to the open call, more submissions in our entire history, and a remarkable amount considering we are all coming back after a four-year hiatus.
+This year we received 1,217 submissions, the most in our entire history, and a remarkable amount considering we are all coming back after a four-year hiatus.
 Clearly there is a want for this Biennial to happen, and while the work has been enormous, the opportunity to meet and visit with artists who are living and working outside of the pool of usual suspects is incredibly rewarding.
 It was my second day in Fort Worth and the day was beginning with a visit to the home studio of Mark Renner, an extremely talented figurative painter.
-I walked into Mark's studio and was astounded by the amount of paintings filling the space, all of which are reminiscent of his childhood home in a working-class suburb of Baltimore.
-His Benton-esque figures and muted color palette illicit a sense nostalgia for that place and time, and his canvasses range in size, but regardless his output is enormous, and works lined the walls, sat on shelves, and were stacked on the floor, but it was the mount of sketches and sketchbooks that revealed Mark's commitment to his craft.
-We talked about Benton, about painting, about Mark's particular technique and interest in further exploring the landscape behind his figures.
+I walked into Mark’s studio and was astounded by the amount of paintings filling the space, all of which are reminiscent of his childhood home in a working class suburb of Baltimore.
+His Benton-esque figures and muted color palette illicit a sense nostalgia for that place and time, and his canvasses range in size, but regardless his output is enormous, and works lined the walls, sat on shelves, and were stacked on the floor, but it was the mount of sketches and sketchbooks that revealed Mark’s commitment to his craft.
+We talked about Benton, about painting, about Mark’s particular technique and interest in further exploring the landscape behind his figures.

-I left Mark's home appreciative of our conversation, and grateful for the opportunity to talk about painting, it's history and tradition, and I made my way to the Fort Worth Community Art Center, a Partner Organization with the Biennial, and an organization very much in transition.
-The Center was host to an exhibition Magnatron Parfait of Dallas collective Chuck&George, or The Brian's, a prolific artist couple in Dallas whose highly Baroque, stylized work is politically personal and unapologetic.
+I left Mark’s home appreciative of our conversation, and grateful for the opportunity to talk about painting, it’s history and tradition, and I made my way to the Fort Worth Community Art Center, a Partner Organization with the Biennial, and an organization very much in transition.
+The Center was host to the exhibition Magnatron Parfait by Dallas collective Chuck&George, or The Brians, a prolific artist couple in Dallas whose highly Baroque, stylized work is politically personal and unapologetic.
 Viewing the show in what has been a historically conservative arts center was refreshing, and I walked away even happier that I was getting time with the pair in Dallas in just a few days.